FGasper/zmodemjs/README.md

 will include some form of line break; from `lrzsz` that means bytes 0x0d and 0x8a (not 0x0a).
 Your terminal might react oddly to that; if it does, try stripping out one or the other line ending character.

+* There is an unfortunate buffer overflow bug that rears its head when you try to abort a ZMODEM session in the middle of a file transfer.
+There’s not much to be done about this except distribute [the patch](https://github.com/gooselinux/lrzsz/blob/master/lrzsz-0.12.20.patch) as widely as is feasible.

 # PROTOCOL CHOICE